coloursofnoise/Resources/Coding/Your-First-Code-Mod.md

 }
 ```

-ℹ️ _To be able to use `yield return orig(self)`, you need to depend on Everest 2563 or later in your everest.yaml._
+ℹ️ _To be able to use `yield return orig(self)` without issues, you need to depend on Everest 2563 or later in your everest.yaml._

 #### IL.* hooks